US satellite spy radio set

 as the waves are 'beamed' straight up rather than all around.

-or behind the false bottom of a briefcase as illustrated below.
+of furniture or behind the false bottom of a briefcase, as illustrated

 The image on the right shows the complete self-contained RS-804